Cihuatán

 Structures of the monumental center of Cihuatán, showing all the structures of the western terrace and the western ceremonial center and the most notable ones of the eastern ceremonial center.

 Cihuatán is a major pre-Columbian archaeological site in central El Salvador.
-It was a very large city located in the extreme south of the Mesoamerican cultural area, and has been dated to the Early Postclassic period of Mesoamerican chronology (c.
-950–1200 AD).
+It was a large urban center situated at the southernmost extent of the Mesoamerican cultural area.
+The site dates to the Early Postclassic period of Mesoamerican chronology, approximately AD 950–1200.

-Archaeological investigation of the site was undertaken in the mid to late 1970s by Karen Olsen Bruhns of San Francisco State University in conjunction with El Salvador's Administración de Patrimonio Cultural (Cultural Heritage Administration).
-By 1980, 63 ha of the city had been mapped by the archaeological project, covering an area that included over 900 structures.
+Archaeological investigations at Cihuatán were conducted during the mid to late 1970s by Karen Olsen Bruhns of San Francisco State University in collaboration with El Salvador's Administración de Patrimonio Cultural (Cultural Heritage Administration).
+By 1980, the project had mapped 63 ha of the site, encompassing more than 900 structures.

 Location

 Cihuatán is situated in the municipality of Aguilares, in the department of San Salvador, in central El Salvador.

 Site history

-Cihuatán was apparently established in the 8th or 9th century AD on a previously uninhabited site, and occupation was relatively brief, not lasting more than a century or so.
-The founding of the city coincides with the abandonment of major Classic period cities in the surrounding region, which had strong links to the Maya cities of Honduras.
-The founding of Cihuatán may have been a by-product of the disruption caused by the Classic Maya collapse and corresponding shift in trade routes.
-Although the ethnic identity of the site elite is unknown, the architectural style of the structures outside of the ceremonial core of the city is recognisably Maya.
-About 100 to 150 years after it was founded, Cihuatán was destroyed by a massive fire that spread rapidly throughout the city.
-Excavated evidence indicates that those inhabitants that did not die in the flames fled, abandoning their belongings.
-Spear points were frequent finds in the burnt layers and human remains were found trapped in drains in the acropolis that dated to the time of the city's destruction.
+Cihuatán appears to have been established during the 8th or 9th century AD on a previously unoccupied site, with its period of occupation lasting more than a century.
+Its foundation coincided with the abandonment of major Classic period urban centers in the surrounding region, many of which maintained strong cultural and economic connections with Maya centers in present-day Honduras.
+The establishment of Cihuatán has been interpreted as potentially reflecting the regional disruptions associated with the Classic Maya collapse and the subsequent reorganization of trade networks.
+Although the ethnic affiliation of the site's ruling elite remains uncertain, the architectural traditions represented in structures outside the ceremonial core exhibit distinctive Maya characteristics.

+Approximately 100 to 150 years after its foundation, Cihuatán was destroyed by a large conflagration that appears to have spread rapidly throughout the settlement.
+Archeological evidence indicates that inhabitants who survived the destruction subsequently abandoned the city, leaving behind their possessions.
+Spear points occur frequently within the burned deposits, while human remains recovered from drains within the acropolis were apparently trapped during the destruction and date to the period of the city's final occupation.